smartdev021/sociamidev-blockchain/README.md

-⚠️⚠️⚠️ PLEASE NOTE YOU ARE NOT ALLOWED TO COPY SOURCE CODE INTO OTHER GITHUBS! you are not allowed to disclose private, confidential information belong to SOQQLE PTE LTD without authorization.
+⚠️⚠️⚠️ PLEASE NOTE YOU ARE NOT ALLOWED TO COPY SOURCE CODE INTO OTHER GITHUBS!
+You are not allowed to disclose private, confidential information belonging to SOQQLE PTE LTD without authorization.
 SOQQLE PTE LTD reserves all rights including legal action. ⚠️⚠️⚠️

 ### Pre-requisite:
 - Python is installed.
 If not, download and install from the following link https://www.python.org/downloads/